 5. Plant Native Sunflowers

-Native sunflowers are like nature’s bird feeders.
-Plant them in clusters and let them go to seed naturally – finches, chickadees, and other seed-eating birds will flock to them.
-The tall stalks provide perfect perches, and the large flower heads offer easy access to nutritious seeds throughout the fall and winter.
+Want some natural bird feeders in your garden?
+Native sunflowers fit the bill.
+Plant them in clumps and let them go to seed.
+You will attract finches, chickadees, and other seed eaters.
+The tall stalks make a perfect perch, and large flower heads provide easy access to nutritious seeds.
+Plus, they will keep birds visiting well into fall and winter.

 6. Cultivate Fruit Trees